wp-plugins/robo-gallery/readme.txt

 = How to change color of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One from this options it's border color.
 You can select color using color selector

+= How to crop uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can crop source image

 = How many thumbnails hover effects gallery has? =